boulder-on/JPassport/README.md

 | Critical                     | Methods  | Removes some overhead for calling a native method.
 Cannot be used when callbacks are used.
 See the JDK's Linker.Option.critical for more details.                      |
 # Limitations

-* Only arrays of Records of length 1 work.
 * Only 1D and 2D arrays of primitives are supported, deeper nestings do not work.
 * The interface file passed to PassportFactory and all required Records must be exported by your module.